Joaopmoliveira/CuranSDK/README.md

 ![](resources/registration_pre_operative.gif)

-Our software solution follows previous reference points, from Slicer 3D, BrainLab, etc, and adds our own
+Our software solution follows previous reference points, ranging from Slicer 3D, BrainLab, etc, and adds our own planning tools that facilitate

 *Calibration of ultrasound with robotic system*